lmu-osc/Introduction-RStudio-Git-GitHub/SSH.md

 ## Generating an SSH key pair

 In the command line, type the following by replacing your_email@email.com with your own email address.
+Pay attention to spaces and capital letter!

 ```
 ssh-keygen -t ed25519 -C "your_email@email.com"